jroucheton/cloud-best-practices/README.md

 * Declarative pipeline is maintained by Jenkins community.

 ## Working with stages
-Pipelines should be define using [stages](https://jenkins.io/doc/pipeline/steps/pipeline-stage-step).
+Pipelines should be defined using [stages](https://jenkins.io/doc/book/pipeline/syntax/#stages) section which are where the bulk of the "work" described by a Pipeline will be located.
+At a minimum it is recommended that stages contain at least one stage directive for each discrete part of the continuous delivery process, such as **Checkout**, **Build** and **Delivery**.

 **Benefits:**
 * Pipelines stages appears as pipelines steps.

 ## Building as much in parallel as possible
 Tasks without strong dependencies should be processed in [parallel](https://jenkins.io/doc/book/pipeline/syntax/#parallel).